reeshuffled/reeshuffled.github.io/_posts/2024-05-16-We-Need-More-IRL-Friends-to-Lovers.md

 - Love/Romance
 title: We Need More IRL Friends to Lovers
 slug: we-need-more-irl-friends-to-lovers
-description: People love to read the friends to love trope, but why not bring it into their own lives?
+description: People love to read the friends to lovers trope, but why not bring it into their own lives?
 started_at: '2024-05-08 23:15:00'
 type: essay